alex2844/node-xmihome/packages/node-red/README.md

 * **`xmihome-devices` (Discovery):**
 Initiates the discovery process and returns a list of found devices.
 * **`xmihome-device` (Control):**
-Interacts with a single, specific device to get/set properties or subscribe to notifications.
+Interacts with a single device to get/set properties, call actions, or subscribe to notifications.